Andy Byford: Toronto Transit Commission

 Byford was hired by the Toronto Transit Commission (TTC) in November 2011.
 Following the firing of Gary Webster, Byford became interim chief general manager (CGM).
 In March 2012, Byford was promoted as CGM and his role was renamed as CEO.

 Byford launched a Five-Year Corporate Plan in 2013 to "modernize the TTC", "transform our culture", "renew our equipment", and "update our processes" with a goal to "transform the TTC and deliver on our vision of a transit system that makes Toronto proud".
 This ambition was realized in June 2017 when the TTC was awarded the American Public Transportation Association (APTA) award for the 2017 Outstanding Transit System of the Year.
-In reaction to the award, Torontonians noted their experience of frequent delays and overcrowding, and members of an transit advocacy group mocked the award, given the underfunding of the TTC.
+In reaction to the award, Torontonians noted their experience of frequent delays and overcrowding, and members of a transit advocacy group mocked the award, given the underfunding of the TTC.

 Byford was named Toronto's Communicator of the Year (2016) by the International Association of Business Communicators (IABC) in March 2017.